 - #11-12 – Estral Esports, LOUD

-In an unwavering display, the LPL and LCK teams are favourites once again at the LoL Worlds Brackets, including both Swiss Stage and LoL Worlds Quarterfinal Bracket Stage.
+In an unwavering display, the LPL and LCK teams are favourites once again at the LoL Worlds Brackets.

 It’s very likely that these teams will be favoured by LoL Worlds bookmakers in League Worlds bracket matches.